 The Knowledge to Lead and Effect Change

-As a student in the speech language pathology program, you will be prepared for clinical supervision, to be a leader in your field, and to pursue your entrepreneurial ideas to improve your practice.
+As a student in our on-campus speech language pathology program, open to both men and women, you will be prepared for clinical supervision and to be a leader in your field.
 We will provide you experiential learning opportunities so that you can hone your skills through placements in a variety of settings, including schools, healthcare facilities, and early intervention programs.
 In fact, we have partnerships with many organizations in the area that look forward to the extra level of care and attention our students put into their work.

 With faculty supervision, you will help provide speech and language services to clients throughout the area whose speech and language is affected by stroke, developmental delay, autism, Down syndrome, or other factors.
 The Judd Leighton Speech and Language Clinic, which opened on campus in fall 2014 and was partially funded by a $1 million grant from the Judd Leighton Foundation, Inc., will facilitate your work.